ScheWann/gamewebsite/README.md

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/assets#webpacked).

+# LAYOUTS

+**This directory is not required, you can delete it if you don't want to use it.**

+This directory contains your Application Layouts.

+More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/views#layouts).

+# PAGES

+This directory contains your Application Views and Routes.
+The framework reads all the `*.vue` files inside this directory and creates the router of your application.

+More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/routing).

 # MIDDLEWARE

 **This directory is not required, you can delete it if you don't want to use it.**